openziti/ziti-doc/docusaurus/docs/core-concepts/clients/tunnelers/linux/linux-tunnel-options.md

 # Options and Modes

-## `ziti-edge-tunnel` options

-### Global Options
+## `ziti-edge-tunnel` Global Options

-You can start the ziti-edge-tunnel with different options, some of the most commonly used options are listed below.
+You can start `ziti-edge-tunnel` with different options, some of the most commonly used options are listed below.

 ```bash
 # Load a single identity.